 - Wake up, have coffee.
 Mid to late-morning, I will have a green drink.
-1 to 3 hours later, this is followed by 2 hard-boiled eggs with Himalayan pink salt and a turkey sausage link, or a piece of turkey bacon.
-Whole eggs are fine.
-No need to ditch the yolk- in fact, it is better if you eat the yolk or at least some of it; it will keep you satisfied longer and they are full of healthy omegas.
+1 to 3 hours later, this is followed by 2 hard-boiled eggs with Himalayan pink salt.
+(Yes, you can have eggs on the Hcg diet!)
+No need to ditch the yolk every time- in fact, it is better if you eat the yolk or at least some of it; it will keep you satisfied longer and they are full of healthy omegas.

 - Approx 3 hours later, I will have a handful of strawberries as a snack.

 - Lunch: I will have a green drink, along with a small portion of an Hcg diet friendly recipe from< hcgdietinforecipes.com.
 I love making slow cooker recipes and you will see some of my recipes there.
 Note: I often add more vegetables and spices to these recipes.
 Breakfast and Lunch are my largest meals of the day, but because I have my green drink, I rarely eat a full meal.